What You Will Need If the Power Goes Out

 1. Non-Perishable Food Products and Liquids

-Having an emergency supply of food in your pantry will be a godsend that your family can fall back on because you never know if your local grocery store will be open or not.
-You should have at least a one to two-week supply of both food and water.
+Having an emergency food supply in your pantry will be a godsend that your family can fall back on because you never know if your local grocery store will be open.
+You should have at least a one to two-week food and water supply.
 Consider having the following:

 • Canned fruits and veggies